Diwali: Celebrations

 In the lead-up to Diwali, celebrants prepare by cleaning, renovating, and decorating their homes and workplaces with diyas (oil lamps) and rangolis (colourful art circle patterns).
 During Diwali, people wear their finest clothes, illuminate the interior and exterior of their homes with saaki (earthen lamp), diyas and rangoli, perform worship ceremonies of Lakshmi, the goddess of prosperity and wealth, (Note: Hindus of eastern and northeastern states of India associate the festival with the goddess Durga, or her fierce avatar Kali (Shaktism).
 According to McDermott, this region also celebrated the Lakshmi puja historically, while the Kali puja tradition started during the British Raj and was particularly prominent from the 1920s.) light fireworks, and partake in family feasts, where mithai (sweets) and gifts are shared.

 The height of Diwali is celebrated on the third day coinciding with the darkest night of Ashvin or Kartika.

-The common celebratory practices are known as the festival of light, however there are minor differences from state to state in India.
+The common celebratory practices associated with the festival of light, however there are minor differences from state to state in India.
 Diwali is usually celebrated twenty days after the Vijayadashami festival, with Dhanteras, or the regional equivalent, marking the first day of the festival when celebrants prepare by cleaning their homes and making decorations on the floor, such as rangolis.
 Some regions of India start Diwali festivities the day before Dhanteras with Govatsa Dwadashi.
 The second day is Naraka Chaturdashi.
 The third day is the day of Lakshmi Puja and the darkest night of the traditional month.
 In some parts of India, the day after Lakshmi Puja is marked with the Govardhan Puja and Balipratipada (Padwa).
 Some Hindu communities mark the last day as Bhai Dooj or the regional equivalent, which is dedicated to the bond between sister and brother, while other Hindu and Sikh craftsmen communities mark this day as Vishvakarma Puja and observe it by performing maintenance in their work spaces and offering prayers.

 Diwali celebrations include puja (prayers) to Lakshmi and Ganesha.
 Lakshmi is of the Vaishnavism tradition, while Ganesha of the Shaivism tradition of Hinduism.

 Chandua lanterns on display for Diwali.

 Rituals and preparations for Diwali begin days or weeks in advance, typically after the festival of Dusshera that precedes Diwali by about 20 days.
 The festival formally begins two days before the night of Diwali and ends two days thereafter.
 Each day has the following rituals and significance: Diwali has become more popular in other countries.
 In New York City lawmakers have passed legislation to make holidays in school.
 But debates over the holiday push back.
 In the future Diwali will be a holiday.